sudasana/armcom/readme.md

 http://armouredcommander.com/

-Final stable version was released on February 16, 2016.
+This is the source for the in-progress 1.03 update, started February 2017.

-Note that to run the .exe you will need local copies of python27.dll and SDL.dll.
+1.02 was released on February 16, 2016.